 These are the key benefits.
 There are other benefits which I do not value highly but which some readers may find useful:

-Travel insurance underwritten by AXA (this looks OK – you can see the policy document here as a PDF – and with an age limit of 70, although the rules are stricter than many policies in terms of, for example, sports you may not play on holiday.
+Travel insurance underwritten by AXA (this looks OK, and with an age limit of 70, although the rules are stricter than many policies in terms of, for example, sports you may not play on holiday.
 Baggage and personal belongings are not covered for Black cardholders.)

 Gadget insurance (maximum value £800 with a £50 excess)